SatoshiumAI/bitpangea/README.md

 ## Vision

-BitPangea explores what happens when digital territory itself becomes **scarce by design** — a single, unified supercontinent with a **fixed number of parcels** that cannot be expanded, duplicated, or reset.
+BitPangea explores what happens when digital territory itself becomes scarce by design — a single, unified supercontinent where expansion is impossible, ownership is verifiable, and permanence is foundational.

-Inspired by Bitcoin’s monetary scarcity, BitPangea applies the same principles to digital geography: **finite supply, verifiable ownership, and long-term permanence**.
+Inspired by the principles of cryptographic scarcity and sovereign ownership, BitPangea examines how those ideas might apply not to money, but to geography itself.

 ---

 ## Core Principles

-- **Scarcity** — Finite by design (21 million parcels)
+* **Scarcity** — Finite by design
-- **Ownership** — Sovereign and cryptographically verifiable
+* **Ownership** — Sovereign and cryptographically verifiable
-- **Permanence** — Built to endure across generations
+* **Permanence** — Built to endure across generations
-- **Neutrality** — No central authority or platform control
+* **Neutrality** — No central authority or platform control

 ---